 Entering Mentoring Workshops for Advisors of Phd Students in the Life Sciences

-The Advising Project hosted a series of highly interactive research mentor workshops beginning in August 2019, that provided faculty the opportunity to examine, share, and strengthen their mentoring practices.
-The events were based on the Entering Mentoring curriculum developed by the Center for the Improvement of Mentored Experiences in Research (CIMER) and co-facilitated by Grace Gill, PhD ’89, Reba Rosenberg, PhD ’08, Roz Segal, PhD, David Van Vactor, PhD, and by CIMER colleagues Bruce Birren, PhD, and Christine Pfund, PhD, Director of CIMER.
+The Advising Project hosted a series of highly interactive research mentor workshops beginning in August 2019 that provided faculty the opportunity to examine, share, and strengthen their mentoring practices.
+The events were based on the Entering Mentoring curriculum developed by CIMER and co-facilitated by Grace Gill, PhD ’89, Reba Rosenberg, PhD ’08, Roz Segal, PhD, David Van Vactor, PhD, and by CIMER colleagues Bruce Birren, PhD, and Christine Pfund, PhD, director of CIMER.

 These events aimed to enhance knowledge and skills across a range of competencies, including: